casey/just/README.md

 ### Aliases

-Aliases allow using alternative names for recipes when invoking them on the command line:
+Aliases allow recipes to be invoked on the command line with alternative names:

 ```just
 alias b := build